-Maria and Emma have been in research operations at Stanford since 2006 and 2012 respectively.
-Together they manage the Neurology and Neurosurgery Clinical Trials Team consisting of 20 coordinators running over 70 clinical trials in a variety of Neurology & Neurosurgery specialties.
-They serve as liaison to both external and internal agencies.
-They work closely with senior management in both departments to manage trial group finance, compliance, and resources.
+Maria has been in research operations at Stanford since 2006 and manages the Neurology and Neurosurgery Clinical Trials Team consisting of 25 coordinators running over 70 investigational drug, device and biologic clinical trials.
+Maria serves as liaison to both internal/external agencies and works closely with senior management in both departments to oversee trial group finance, compliance, and resources.
 Maria also works closely with faculty PIs for staffing, study start up and protocol development and with the trials team to facilitate efficient and safe implementation of clinical research projects with the goal of providing our patients with early access to cutting edge therapies.

 Sharon Sha, MD, MS

 Clinical Associate Professor, Neurology & Neurological Sciences

 Dr. Sharon Sha is the medical director of the Clinical Trials group and Associate Vice Chair of Clinical Research for the Neurology Department.
 She serves as the primary faculty liaison and is available to provide feedback to new investigators about how to approach Industry Sponsored Clinical Trials.
-Dr. Sha works closely with Maria & Emma to develop strategic mission & goals for the trials team as well as oversee administrative operations related to the group including trial feasibility.
+Dr. Sha works closely with Maria to develop strategic mission & goals for the trials team as well as oversee administrative operations related to the group including trial feasibility.
 Dr. Sha has extensive experience as Principal Investigator and is currently spearheading several Alzheimer’s Disorders trials.

 Anthony Bet joined the Stanford Neuroscience and Neurosurgery Research Group in 2015 with a degree in medical biology.
 He currently coordinates several Neuroendocrine and Neurosurgery clinical trials.
 He also supports the Neuroscience and Neurosurgery group with IRB/ regulatory submissions and maintaining the laboratory spaces.

 Viktoriya Bourakova joined the Stanford Neuroscience and Neurosurgery Research Group in 2019 with a degree in Psychology, Neuroscience, and Classical Studies.
 Prior to joining Stanford, Viktoriya has been involved with neuroimaging research in war veterans exposed to traumatic brain injuries and Post-Traumatic Stress Disorder, as well as explored the utility of PET imaging as a clinical biomarker in patients with atypical forms of Alzheimer’s Disease and various neurodegenerative diseases.
 Currently, she is primarily coordinating for Multiple Sclerosis Clinical Trials in the Neuroimmunology Clinic.
 She plans to pursue Physician Assistant programs in Neurology or Neurosurgery.